jhwang73/shoot-4-teams/README.md

 Some definitions:
 Player - a player is simply a unique string
-Match Up - A matchup is two disjoint equal-length lists of players.
+Match Up - A match up is two disjoint equal-length lists of players.
 It is how two teams are divided.
 Generation - A generation is a list of x Match Ups.

 Project Purpose: